3than0ls/z-score/README.md

 # z-score

 Calculate Z Score and related percentile/observation values

+Will have to add documentation of proper main function, probably a CLI too.